Sign-in to Account

 Have a Stinging Insect Problem?

 Regular insect infestations are terrible enough, but dealing with stinging or biting insects induces another level of frustration.
 Although yellow jackets or bumblebees may not be the most painful on the insect sting pain index, they definitely hurt.
-If you have a problem with stinging insects in your home (or around your home), Aptive Environmental can help you get rid of them!
+If you have a problem with stinging insects in your home (or around your home), Aptive Pest Control can help you get rid of them!
 Our professional, effective pest control solutions ensure the insect problem is gone for good.
 We’re so confident in our services that, if the pest comes back, we will come back too – at no additional cost!

 Curated articles for you, from our pest experts.